pester/Pester/README.md

 - Should `-Throw` is using `-like` to match the exception message instead of .Contains.
 Use `*` or any of the other `-like` wildcard to match only part of the message.
 - Variables defined during Discovery, are not available in Before*, After* and It.
 When generating tests via foreach blocks, make sure you pass all variables into the test using -TestCases.
 - Gherkin is removed, and will later move to it's own module, please keep using Pester version 4.
+- `TestDrive` is defined during Run only, it cannot be used in -TestCases / -ForEach.

 ### Deprecated features